Okay, I loved it even more this second time around.

 This book is full of Stiefvaterisms (in the best possible way).

 “This is going to be a story about the Lynch brothers.”

-The very first line of Call Dawn the Hawk echoes that of a fairy tale and Maggie Stiefvater’s uses her impressive storyteller skills throughout the course of this novel.
+The very first line of Call Dawn the Hawk echoes that of a fairy tale and Maggie Stiefvater demonstrates just how impressive a storyteller she is throughout the course of her novel.
 There are many elements of her writing style that seem to mirror those of a fairy tale: she employs repetition and recurring motifs, ‘truth’ and ‘naming’ shape both the narrative and the characters, the words and images she uses have a certain significance.
 Stiefvater pays incredible attention to word she uses and to the way that certain phrases sound.
 Her use of repetition also gives a unique rhythm to her story.
 Yet her style doesn’t solely emulate that of a traditional fairy tale as she injects her prose with a good dose of modern aesthetics.